AnasSAV/Ecosync/README.md

   cd Ecosync
 - **Open the Project in Your Browser:**  Open index.html in your web browser to start exploring Ecosync's features.

-#### Visit Our Website
-Explore Ecosync’s innovative features in-depth and see how it can transform energy management in hotels while enhancing the guest experience at anassav.github.io/Ecosync.